patrykzboch/patrykzboch-software-engineering-portfolio/README.md

 ### Project 4: Brainwave Team Website
 This is a responsive and dynamic website I independently created for my group project to showcase our team's progress and deliverables.
 The website is live and can be accessed here: [Brainwave Team Website](https://brainwave-team.web.app/).

+### Project 5: Machine Learning for Wine Quality Prediction
+This project delves into machine learning and data mining techniques in Python to predict wine quality.
+It incorporates data visualization, clustering, classifier models, and neural networks to analyze and interpret patterns within the dataset.

 ## How to Use
 https://github.com/patrykzboch/patrykzboch-software-engineering-portfolio.git